radimurban/web-server-in-java/readme.md

 String httpVersion = requestLineComponents[2];
 ```

-So the request could for example look like this:
+A typical browser request looks similar to the following example:

 ```txt

 GET / HTTP/1.1
 Host: localhost:8080
 Connection: keep-alive
 Cache-Control: max-age=0
 sec-ch-ua: " Not A;Brand";v="99", "Chromium";v="99", "Google Chrome";v="99"
 sec-ch-ua-mobile: ?0
 sec-ch-ua-platform: "macOS"
 Upgrade-Insecure-Requests: 1
 User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/99.0.4844.74 Safari/537.36
 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/avif,image/webp,image/apng,*/*;q=0.8,application/signed-exchange;v=b3;q=0.9
 Sec-Fetch-Site: none
 Sec-Fetch-Mode: navigate
 Sec-Fetch-User: ?1
 Sec-Fetch-Dest: document
 Accept-Encoding: gzip, deflate, br
 Accept-Language: cs
 ```

-Out of that we will only take the first line:
+Out of that we will only take the first line.
+That is the **request line**:

 ```txt
 GET / HTTP/1.1
 ```

-Now we have that (mind `method`, `url`, `httpVersion`).
+Now we have that (mind `method`="GET", `url`="/", `httpVersion`="HTTP/1.1").

+### Responses
+Response in general consists of `statusLine`, headers, and the message body(=`web`).
+These parameters must separated by a `SEPARATOR` which is by convention `\r\n`.
+That will be true for all reponses in general.

 We will do the absolute minimum and consider GET and HEADER methods.
 Let's therefore check if the request uses one of these and if not we will return a 501 Not Implemented error.
+As soon as I identify an error I will compose an error response.

+### 501 Not Implemented

 ```java
 if (!(method.equals("GET") || method.equals("HEADER"))) {
 	statusLine = "HTTP/1.1 501 Not Implemented";
 	web = loadFile("web/errors/501.html");